dsp2003/clef/README.md

  - Diamond Pickaxe  (d:  350 -> 7500)
  - Platinum Pickaxe (d: 200 -> 10000)

-+ [M] Drills and pickaxes can be repaired via Basic Crafting, with both bars and ore (new custom button at the bottom left).
-Because the original repair funcionality was cut out from the game logic and the way the new repair function was implemented, it is (currently) impossible to distinguish between the new and used tools, hence it is strongly recommended to keep only a single instance of each in your inventory.
-Also, it is still possible to break them completely, which will make them disappear, so don't let their health bar to deplete!
++ [R] Drills and pickaxes can be repaired with bars, ore and diamonds (open your inventory, equip tool, select ore/bar/diamond and right-click on the tool icon)

 + [N] Chainsaw can be crafted via Metalwork Station for 6 Durasteel Bar and 12 Steel Bar